aamithompson/EmailApplication/README.md

 # Desktop Email Application (WPF, C#, T-SQL)
 ## 1. Overview
-A desktop email application built with **WPF (C#)** and **SQL Server**, designed using a **layered architecture** to separate presentation, business logic, and data access.
+A desktop email application built with **WPF (C#)** and **SQL Server**, designed using a **layered client-server architecture** to separate presentation, business logic, and data access across two distinct tiers.

-The application implements **MVVM**, along with **service** and **repository** layers, to support authentication, email composition, and inbox management.
-It is backed by a **normalized relational database schema** designed to efficiently handle multi-recipient email delivery.
+The client implements **MVVM**, along with **mapper** and **API service** layers, to support authentication, email composition, and inbox management.
+The server exposes HTTP endpoints consumed by the client, backed by **service** and **repository** layers and a **normalized relational database schema** designed to efficiently handle multi-recipient email delivery.

 ## 2. Features

 ### Login / Account Creation

-- **Login** - Through the login screen, you can sign in to an existing account which then takes you to your designated inbox of mail.
+- **Login** - Through the login screen, you can sign in to an existing account, which authenticates against the server and returns a JWT used for subsequent requests.

-- **Account** - Can create a new account with an associated name, email address, and password which is taken and securely hashed with BCrypt.
+- **Account** - Can create a new account with an associated name, email address, and password, which is securely hashed with BCrypt on the server before storage.

 ### Inbox